cameronbrunner/powerhour/README.md

 PowerHour
 =========

-Monitor and switch the power on a Sequent Microsystems relay using a Synology Chat slash command.
+Monitor and switch the power on a Sequent Microsystems relay using a Synology Chat slash commands and/or outgoing web hooks.

 ![image](https://github.com/user-attachments/assets/0041eaf2-961a-482d-b13b-fafade825092)

-# Supported Commands
+# Supported Slash Commands
 * Get the current power state `/power status`
 * Turn the power on `/power on`
 * Turn the power off `/power off`

+# Supported Outgoing Webooks
+Same as the slash commands just without the leading slash.

 # Building
 This project is built with Docker.
 The following command will build all of the dependencies and the final application image `powerhour`.

 ```
-$ sudo docker build -t powerhour
+$ sudo docker build -t powerhour .
 .
 .
 .